 The Sonos One and Beam have Alexa functionality built in, but the rest of the family work with a separate Alexa device in a similar way.
 There are a few differences; for instance you have to point Alexa in the direction of where you want your music playing (âAlexa, play my rock playlist in the kitchenâ), whereas with the Sonos One itâs more direct.

 Sonos, Amazon Music service and TuneIn Radio work with Alexa commands â just be aware that Sonos currently defaults to Amazon Music.
-Google Assistant support is due to arrive on the Sonos One and Beam in late 2018.
-For now, try free smart home app Yonomi for a workaround.
+Google Assistant support is due to arrive on the Sonos One and Beam later this year, but for now, try the free smart home app Yonomi for a workaround.

 - Most complete streaming offering